 The business environment of today is highly competitive and in such a scenario the companies are identifying certain potent points how they can chalk out solutions to cater to the varied stakeholder demands.

 In this age, the customers want improved products and services that can up the satisfaction level like never before.
-At the same time, the stakeholders are keen on operations that are well-managed and efficient in a bid to keep the expenses down and maximise profits.
+At the same time, the shareholders are keen on operations that are well-managed and efficient in a bid to keep the expenses down and maximise the profits.